Last revised 4th January, 2025

 Jaguar cars, who needed to expand their production and engineering capability, bought Daimler in 1960 but, in one of many cost-cutting exercises, they cancelled development of the new Daimler body in favour of the already highly regarded Jaguar Mk II body shell.
 In fairness, this worked out fairly well.

-In 1966 Jaguar were in turn purchased by British Motor Corporation, which became British Motor Holdings and later British Leyland Motor Corporation in 1968.
+In 1966 Jaguar were in turn purchased by British Motor Corporation, which became British Motor Holdings and in 1968 became British Leyland Motor Corporation.
 In later years, the conglomerate was partly nationalised before eventually being broken up and sold off in separate parts, the most viable one being Jaguar Land Rover (though foreign owned now for many years).

 Photos are courtesy of Birchfield Classics, Stockport.

-So, the 2½ LITRE V8 had come about as an alternative to the wholly Daimler DN 250 sports saloon previously under development, utilising the unitary body shell from the Jaguar Mk II cars and the 'Edward Turner' V8 Daimler engine from the SP250 sports car.
+So, the 2½ LITRE V8 had come about as an alternative to the wholly Daimler DN 250 sports saloon previously under development.
+It utilised the unitary body shell from the Jaguar Mk II cars and the 'Edward Turner' V8 Daimler engine from the SP250 sports car.
 In other words a very different kettle of fish from the Mk II Jaguar, which already had its loyal following.

 Among other differences,